-Shopping ethically: what does it mean if something is made ethically?
+Shopping ethically: what does it mean?

-Practising business ethically means ensuring that the people who make and sell a company’s products are treated fairly.
+On the ethical side of the sustainable vs ethical debate, practicing business ethically means ensuring that the people who make and sell a company’s products are treated fairly.
 This could mean ensuring that their working conditions are comfortable, that they have reasonable working hours and are paid a fair wage.
 It could also mean, especially in the beauty industry, that the business is against animal testing and cruelty.

-Businesses or brands that are truly passionate about being ethical might seek out or partner with a charity which works with underprivileged communities and change their production process to promote employment among these communities, upskilling them and offering support as well as the opportunity to gain financial independence.
+Businesses or brands that are truly passionate about being ethical might seek out or partner with a charity that works with underprivileged communities and change their production process to promote employment among these communities, upskilling them and offering support as well as the opportunity to gain financial independence.

 Sustainable vs ethical: which one is better?